-Finally, the following process is used to govern enterprise architecture, placing an emphasis on the previously described IT principles, decelerations and reference architecture.
+Finally, I have defined the following process to govern enterprise architecture, placing an emphasis on the previously described IT principles, IT decelerations and reference architecture.

-The Enterprise Architecture Community has been designed to be an enabler, not a barrier (something that adds unnecessary bureaucracy).
+The Enterprise Architecture Community would be positioned as an enabler, not a barrier (something that adds unnecessary bureaucracy).
 Therefore, the process promotes and incentivises architecture alignment, rewarding the product teams with autonomy (no review required), resulting in speed to value and agility.

-We believe this lightweight/embedded approach to enterprise architecture promotes the right behaviours, avoiding the trap of creating an “Ivory Tower”, where the value proposition of architecture can be quickly lost.
+I believe this lightweight/embedded approach to enterprise architecture promotes the right behaviours, avoiding the trap of creating an “Ivory Tower”, where the value proposition of architecture would be quickly lost.

-The approach does not follow a specific architecture methodology (e.g. TOGAF, etc.) Instead, it aims to take the best bits from multiple sources, complementing our culture and remaining focused on business outcomes.
+The approach does not follow a specific architecture methodology (e.g. TOGAF, etc.) Instead, I have taken the best bits from multiple sources, rightsizing based on my previously defined business characteristics.